petter-holmberg/cpp-ref/classes.md

 <a name="swap"></a>
 ### swap

-The `std::swap()` function is typically implemented like this, utilizing the class's copy constructor and copy assignment operator:
+In C++98, the `std::swap()` function is typically implemented like this, utilizing the class's copy constructor and copy assignment operator:

     namespace std {
       template <typename T>